auth0/docs/articles/libraries/lock/v10/auth0js.md

 ---
 section: libraries
-description: How to use Lock V10 with auth0.js
+description: How to use Lock v10 with auth0.js
 ---
 # Using Lock With auth0.js

-By nature, Lock and the Auth0.js SDK are very different things.
-Lock provides a UI that is customizable, to an extent, with behavior that is customizable, to an extent.
+By nature, Lock and the Auth0.js SDK are different things.
+Lock provides a UI that is customizable (to an extent) with behavior that is customizable (to an extent).
 It is an easily deployed, easily used interface for Auth0 authentication in custom applications.
+It is also easily used within the Auth0 [Hosted Login Page](/hosted-pages/login).

-For simple uses, Lock is all that is necessary, sometimes.
-However, if more customization is requiredin an application's signup, authentication, and user management process, then functionality from the SDK can be used alongside Lock to meet those needs.
+For simple uses, Lock is all that is necessary.
+However, while using Lock, if more customization is required in an application than Lock allows, functionality from the Auth0.js SDK can be used alongside Lock to meet those needs.

 ## Changes with newer versions